Telecommunication-Telemedia-Assessment/GBVS360-BMS360-ProSal/README.md

 # Citation

-The paper related to this work have been submitted to the journal: Journal Signal Processing: Image Communication, It is entitled "GBVS360, BMS360, ProSal: Extending existing saliency prediction models from 2D to omnidirectional images", and the authors are: Pierre Lebreton (Zhejiang University) and Alexander Raake (TU Ilmenau).
-More details on the citation will be added with the progress of the submissions of this work.
+The journal paper related to this work have been accepted for publication.
+In case you use this work, please cite:

+@article{lebreton2018GBVS360,
+  title={GBVS360, BMS360, ProSal: Extending existing saliency prediction models from 2D to omnidirectional images}, author={Lebreton, Pierre and Raake, Alexander}, journal={Signal Processing: Image Communication}, volume={??}, pages={??--??}, year={2018}, publisher={Elsevier}
+}

 # License